Genbox/ApproximationNet/README.markdown

 Approximated: 0.447141
 ```

-For more examples, take a look at the Approximation.NET Client included in the proejct.
+For more examples, take a look at the Approximation.NET Client included in the project.